-The capital value of the investments has fallen in the last year as interest rates have risen and inflation has increased, placing strain on valuation levels.
-However, after reviewing the Charity's position, the Trustees have reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
+The capital value of the investments has recovered in the last year.
+After reviewing the Charity's position, the Trustees have reasonable expectation that the Charity has adequate resources to continue in operational existence for the foreseeable future.
 The Charity therefore continues to adopt the going concern basis in preparing its financial statements.